As we return to sport with a new set of goals and challenges, we wanted to take a moment to reflect on what we have learnt over the last few years.

 Parents have continued to be labelled as pushy, supportive, vicarious and the list goes on.
 The truth is that sports parenting is not that straight forward and is far more complicated than just labelling parents and putting them into boxes.
 Thankfully, more and more people are becoming aware of this.

-As we enter 2019, I wanted to look at some of the behaviours that make up great sports parenting and some behaviours that we should be looking to try and minimise the best that we can in the coming year.
+As we start to return to some form of normality, I wanted to look at some of the behaviours that make up great sports parenting and some behaviours that we should be looking to try and minimise the best that we can in the coming year.

 Great sports parenting incorporates some of the following behaviours: